 I have very fond memories of helping my mom in the kitchen and I credit her for instilling in me a love for healthy, varied food that included a lot of vegetables.
 I was never a vegetable-hating kid (as far as I recall), nowadays I even drink them in my smoothies.
 And if things continue as they have been, Olivia will continue on in these vegetable loving ways.

-- ⅓ cup oats (I used Coach's Oats, old fashion rolled oats are great too)
+- ⅓ cup oats I used Coach's Oats, old fashioned rolled oats are great too

 - Make a simple green smoothie by blending kale, milk and banana in a high powered blender until smooth.
 Add sweetener like dates, maple syrup, honey if necessary.